DeltaLima/CanGrow/README.md

 Alternatively you can also build and upload the code by your own.
 Please have a look into the Section [Build Environment](#build-environment)

+If you are interested in a mostly working and bleeding edge development release, check out the [pre-built snapshot binaries on pub.la10cy.net](https://pub.la10cy.net/CanGrow_builds/snapshot/)

 ## 🔌 Setup

 After uploading the firmware to the ESP, you might want to perform a factory reset of the firmware.